| | | |

 It works best on cardstock, but regular printer paper is fine if that’s what you’ve got on hand.

-Child’s hand painted with brown washable paint, ready to press onto the I is for ice cream handprint craft template.
+Child’s hand covered in brown washable paint for ice cream handprint craft activity

 How to Use the Template: